Solving Imperfect Information Games Using Decomposition

-In games with perfect recall, any two histories $h$ and $j$ in an information set $I \in \mathcal{I}_p$ must have passed through the same sequence of player $p$ information sets, and made the same action at those information sets.
-Informally speaking, perfect recall means that a player does not forget their own actions, or any information about chance or opponent actions that they have observed.
-Having a unique history of information sets also lets us say an information set $J$ is a child of information set $I$, or $I \sqsubset J$, if for any $h \in J$, $h[I]$ is the longest strict subsequence of $h$ where $P(h[I])=P(h)$.
+In games with perfect recall, any two states $h$ and $j$ in an information set $I \in \mathcal{I}_p$ have the same sequence of player $p$ information sets and actions.
+Informally, perfect recall means that a player does not forget their own actions or any information observed before making those actions.
+As a result, for any $z \in Z(I)$ there is a unique state $h \in I$ such that $h \sqsubset z$, which we write $z[I]$.
+This paper focuses exclusively on two player, zero-sum, perfect recall games.